NCommander/dnscatcher/doc/package_hierarchy.md

 In certain cases, DNSCatcher is better run as a passive tap, with no responses being sent out.
 That functionality is handled via `DNSCatcher.Network.PCap`, and wraps `libpcap`.

+### DNSCatcher.Network.Connection_Manager

+The connection manager is an abstraction that handles differing types of DNS connections to a common API.

+Inbound connections to the Catcher server are registered here for processing, and outbound connections are created here.
+All connections have a unique tracking number attached to them so that responses can be generated (or processed depending on the caller), providing a de-facto async API for handling requests to and from the system.

 ### DNSCatcher.Utils

 Top level package for utility functionality that doesn't fit anywhere else.